 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-It is at Siquijor, in the Philippines, that I had the joy of photographing my first mandarin fish.
+It is at SiquijorIn the Philippines, I had the joy of photographing my first mandarin fish.
 What good memories, on this island!

 This morning, I left Siquijor and "my" beach, Sandugan Beach, well to regret.
 People who hold itIslanders Paradise like the Kiwi Dive Resort are really lovely.

-I spent 10 fantastic days there!
-For those who want more comfort, there is also Casa de la Playa on the same beach, more expensive but more chic.
+I've been here for ten fantastic days!
+For those of you who want more comfort, there's also Casa de la Playa on the same beach, more expensive but more chic.

 Here I am now on the island of Negrosafter a stormy crossing in the true sense of the word.
 The weather, so beautiful so far, has since last night turned gray, rainy and windy.